ibm-cloud-docs/Cloudant/api/http.md

 `409 - Conflict`                        | Request resulted in an update conflict.
 `412 - Precondition Failed`             | The request headers from the client and the capabilities of the server do not match.
 Alternatively, a request to create a database was denied because the database already exists.
 `413 - Request Entity Too Large`        | The request size exceeded the [limit](/docs/Cloudant?topic=Cloudant-limits#request-payload-overview) for the {{site.data.keyword.cloudant_short_notm}} API.
-`415 - Bad Content Type`                | The content types supported, and the content type of the information that was requested or submitted, indicate that the content type is not supported.
+`415 - Bad Content Type`                | The content type of the information that was requested or submitted is not a supported content type.
 `416 - Requested Range Not Satisfiable` | The range that is specified in the request header cannot be satisfied by the server.
 `417 - Expectation Failed`              | Returned if the unsupported `all_or_nothing` option is used when sending documents in bulk.
 `429 - Too Many Requests`               | The user sent too many requests in a specific amount of time.
 More information is available in the corresponding [RFC 6585](https://tools.ietf.org/html/rfc6585#page-3){: new_window}{: external}.
 `500 - Internal Server Error`           | The request could not be completed by the server.
 This could be due to an internal error or in some cases invalid data in the request.
 Alternatively, a replication was canceled while in progress.
 `503 - Service Unavailable`             | The request could not be processed.
-Seeing this response might indicate a misspelled {{site.data.keyword.cloudant_short_notm}} account name.
+If you see this response, it might indicate a misspelled {{site.data.keyword.cloudant_short_notm}} account name.
 {: caption="Table 1.
 HTTP status codes" caption-side="top"}